soobinrho/soobinrho/README.md

 ## Goals I am working on currently

-2022 Yearly Goals - Work on my mind palace twenty minutes every day.
+**2022 Yearly Goal** Work on my mind palace twenty minutes every day.
 Alternatively, use these twenty minutes either to work on my mind palace or to plan how I am going to spend my day that day
 -- e.g. no procrastination / no phone (unless necessary) until 5pm,